YoshiFrancis/Card-Game/README.md

 2. IPlayerContainer to hold all the players in the game
 3. IDeck to keep track of the deck (and also be the dealer)

-Each IPLayer in the IPlayerContainer will be connected to a client IGame will be responsible for running the game
+Each IPlayer in the IPlayerContainer will be associated to a client IGame will be responsible for running the game
 A card will be drawn and all operatioins will be done locally in the IGame class Then all operations that happened will be forwarded to all clients